gavra96/Movies-react-laravel/README.md

 Still in progress

-Front-end app for moveis with hooks and redux/redux-saga app
+Front-end react with hooks and redux
+Back-end laravel api with passport